Sakhma-Dyck/Secret-Reichstag-Server/README.md

 ### Setting up a proxy using Apache2
 If you want to integrate the server into your existing domain/webpage configuration using Apache2, you can do so by using a proxy.
 Please keep in mind that these instructions apply to using Apache2 on Linux.
 If you're running it on Windows, you might need to adapt some of the steps.
+> Note: If you plan on hosting the web client as well, please refer to the README of [Secret-Reichstag-Web](https://github.com/MrLetsplay2003/Secret-Reichstag-Web#readme) and follow the instructions there

 #### Using an existing domain
 To use an existing (sub-)domain for your server, you need to edit the site's config file and add the following lines to its `VirtualHost`